-In numerous case studies in crisis risk communication events, audiences have misinterpreted messages, warnings fails to warn, false rumors generated, multiple sources are given inconsistent information, populations are not been reassured and the media sensationalizes the story.
+In numerous case studies in crisis risk communication events, audiences have misinterpreted messages, warnings have failed false rumors have been generated, multiple sources have given inconsistent information, populations have not been reassured, and the media has sensationalized the story.
 However, crisis risk communication is essential for saving lives, assisting in search-and-rescue efforts and ultimately plays a major role in disaster and crisis mitigation efforts.